Gerald W. Abrams: Career

 Gerald W. Abrams has executive produced over 70 films, most recently Love, Again, Christmas Shepherd, and Houdini, cable television's top-rated miniseries of 2014.
 Houdini, a two-part, four-hour miniseries for History, was written by Academy Award-nominated Nicholas Meyer and directed by Uli Edel.
 It premiered on September 1, 2014, starring Adrien Brody as Harry Houdini and co-starring Kristen Connolly (House of Cards) and Evan Jones.
 The film tells the story of the illusionist and escape artist who rose from poverty to worldwide fame and fortune.

 Love, Again was Abrams' next TV movie to debut.
 It was shot for the Hallmark channel in 2015 and starred Teri Polo.

 Abrams produced the four-hour miniseries Monte Carlo, shot entirely on location in France and was executive producer of A Father's Revenge for ABC, filmed in Berlin and starring Brian Dennehy and Joanna Cassidy.
 He executive produced Jekyll & Hyde, a two-hour movie for ABC and London Weekend Television starring Michael Caine and Cheryl Ladd, filmed on location in England; followed by Daughter Of Darkness starring Anthony Perkins, filmed in Budapest, Hungary, for CBS.

 Second Honeymoon was produced with his late wife, Carol Abrams, and starred Roma Downey and Tim Matheson for CBS and was shot in Puerto Rico.
 Following the critical success of those films, Abrams executive produced the Hallmark Channel's A Christmas Visitor.

-In addition to his television credits, Abrams was the executive producer of Hearts Of Fire, a theatrical film for Lorimar, starring Bob Dylan and Rupert Everett.
+In addition to his television credits, Abrams was the executive producer of Hearts of Fire, a theatrical film for Lorimar Productions, starring Bob Dylan and Rupert Everett.

+Abrams has appeared as an actor in Berlin Tunnel 21 (1981), a made-for-TV movie, and in his son's productions.